New Yorkers go to polls to replace Weiner

 Republicans control the House 240-192 with three vacancies.

-(Reporting by Edith Honan, Paula Rogo and Thomas Ferraro in New York and Timothy Pratt and Cynthia Johnston in Las Vegas; Editing by Mark Egan, Barbara Goldberg and Greg McCune)
+(Reporting by Edith Honan, Paula Rogo and Thomas Ferraro; Editing by Mark Egan, Barbara Goldberg and Greg McCune)